Start!

-"Start!" is the eleventh UK single release by the band The Jam and their second number-one, following "Going Underground"/"Dreams of Children".
+"Start!" is the eleventh UK single release by the Jam and their second number-one, following "Going Underground"/"Dreams of Children".
 Upon its release on 15 August 1980, it debuted at number three, and two weeks later reached number one for one week.
-Written by Paul Weller and produced by Vic Coppersmith-Heaven and The Jam, "Start!" was the lead single from the band's fifth album Sound Affects.
+Written by Paul Weller and produced by Vic Coppersmith-Heaven and the Jam, "Start!" was the lead single from the band's fifth album Sound Affects.
 The single's B-side is "Liza Radley".

 "Start!" is based on both the main guitar riff and bass riff of the Beatles' 1966 song "Taxman" from the album Revolver, written by George Harrison.
-"To be Someone" and "Liza Radley" also utilise the "Taxman" bassline as does "Dreams of Children", B-side to "Going Underground", played then as a lead guitar riff.
+"To be Someone" and "Liza Radley" also utilise the "Taxman" bassline, as does "Dreams of Children", B-side to "Going Underground", played then as a lead guitar riff.
+Bassist Bruce Foxton commented on the similarity:

 The album version of the song runs at 2:30 and features trumpets in the final section.

+Release

+"Start!" became a major chart hit for the Jam, reaching number one in the UK.
+Foxton noted that the commercial success of the single added pressure for the band, explaining, "That was the Number One that knocked David Bowie off the top of the charts.
+Then I thought, ‘Wow, we really have arrived!’
+Once you get a Number One it’s a bit like Spinal Tap with their amps going up to 11.
+Once you get to Number One, where do you go?
+That created a lot more pressure."

 Other versions and sampling

 Beastie Boys covered the song on their 1999 single, "Alive".

 808 State sampled the song on their 1993 single, "10 X 10".

-Manfred Mann's Earth Band covered the song on their 1987 album, "Masque" under the name "What You Give Is What You Get (Start)".
+Manfred Mann's Earth Band covered the song on their 1987 album "Masque" under the title "What You Give Is What You Get (Start)".